 I was born and raised in Omaha, NE, the fourth of six children.
 I received my B.A. in biology and English Literature (yes…it is actually grammatically correct to use a lower case "b" in biology :)) from Hastings College in Hastings, NE.
-I met my husband, Carlos, on the Track &Cross Country teams while at Hastings.
+I met my husband, on the Track &Cross Country teams while at Hastings.
 I went to medical school at Des Moines University, Osteopathic Medical Center in Des Moines, IA.

-I completed my Family Medicine Residency at Southern Colorado Family Medicine/St. Mary-Corwin Medical Center in Pueblo, CO.
-I became Board Certified in Family Medicine in 2004.
+I completed my Family Medicine Residency at Southern Colorado Family Medicine/St. Mary-Corwin Medical Center in Pueblo, CO, and became Board Certified in Family Medicine in 2004.
 My first job as a physician was at The Pueblo Community Health Center serving primarily un-insured and under-insured patients in Pueblo from 2004-2007.
-I joined a private practice, University Family Medicine Center from 2008-2012.
+I then worked in private practice at University Family Medicine Center from 2008-2012.
 I joined The Family Clinic of Fort Collins in June of 2012 and became a partner by August 2013.

-My husband Carlos and I have been married for 10 years.
-We have two young daughters, ages 8 and 5 who are very active and curious and bring us much joy!
-We enjoy camping, hiking, swimming, and attending musicals and concerts with them.
+My husband and I have been married since 2001.
+We have two young daughters, who are very active and curious and bring us much joy!
+As a family, we enjoy camping, hiking, swimming, and attending musicals and concerts.
 My husband and I still enjoy running, and love all the different places Fort Collins has to offer for this.
 Spending time with our extended families is very important to us.
 We also feel very fortunate to have Faith at the center of our family and our lives.

 I believe in taking what I've learned in my professional and personal experiences and using it to be a better wife, mother, physician, and person.

 I feel fortunate to have been introduced to Osteopathic Medicine, and I have a special interest in utilizing OMT (Osteopathic Manipulative Treatments), when appropriate, to help improve patients’ health and quality of life.